ejvalgon/ChIPseq-Snakemake-Pipeline/README.md

 - Conda or Miniconda
 - access to a SLURM workload manager

-Rule-specific software dependencies are defined in `envs/` and are installed automatically by Snakemake when the workflow is launched with `--use-conda`.
+Rule-specific software dependencies are defined in `envs/`.
 Reference genomes and aligner indices must be prepared in advance and specified in `config/config.yaml`.

 ## Configuration